 Sustainable Food Systems Educator / Network Facilitator & Consultant

-Dr. Lisa Trocchia is an Associate Faculty member in the graduate program in Sustainable Food Systems at Prescott College.
-She is also a network facilitator and consultant offering expertise in self-organizing, horizontal leadership, network organizational design and communication.
 Lisa holds an interdisciplinary PhD in the Social Ecology of Food.
-She explores the social ecosystems within the food system from the perspectives of Communication Studies, Sociology, Political Theory, and the study of social networks and complex adaptive systems.
+As an academic, she explores the social ecosystems within the food system from the perspectives of Communication Studies, Sociology, Political Theory, and the study of social networks and complex adaptive systems.
 She examines the social ecology of values-based food systems as sites of participatory and transformative change.

 Lisa is a sensory ethnographer who photographs, researches, and writes about the performance of food, cultural foodways, and the modulation of affect embodied in food spaces.